AngeloG-2/Analysis-of-Airport-Delays/README.md

 Yakutat Airport had the lowest average departure delay of -8.77 minutes with only 6.8% of flights being delayed by 30 minutes or more.
 It can be seen that a large percentage of flights out of Yakutat airport leave on time.
 In fact, 84.06% of departing flights out of Yakutat leave early or depart on time.
 This explains the negative average departure delay.
 ![YAK](YAK.PNG)

+The Pearson’s correlation coefficient is 0.0698 suggesting a very-weak positive correlation between the number of flights per year and the average delay.
+This suggests that the busyness of an airport does not affect the average delay in an airport.
+If look at airports with less than 8000 flights, we see a wide range of average delays.
+Average departure delay may depend on how effective airports scale their operations with increasing number of flights and passengers.